crato-logging/crato/README.md

 ## Environment Variables

-Crato uses some environment variables for it's NodeJS consumer app mainly to archive logs to Amazon Web Services (AWS) Simple Storage Service (S3).
+Crato uses some environment variables for its NodeJS consumer app mainly to archive logs to Amazon Web Services (AWS) Simple Storage Service (S3).

-Crato uses the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_S3_BUCKET_NAME` to authenticate for AWS S3.
+Crato uses `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_S3_BUCKET_NAME` to authenticate for AWS S3.
 We also require the `QUEUE_MAX_SIZE` to determine the number of logs to queue, before being uploaded to AWS S3.

-These environment variables should be written on a local machine and Docker will automatically read them if they are.
+These environment variables should be written on your local machine and Docker will automatically read them if they are.
+See [this](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) great guide by Twilio for how to set environment variables on different operating systems.

 ## Install

-The Crato system is deployed and orchestrated through [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/install/) for the `docker-compose.yml` file.
+The Crato system is deployed and orchestrated through [Docker](https://docs.docker.com/install/) and [Docker-Compose](https://docs.docker.com/compose/install/) with the `docker-compose.yml` file.
 Both of these must be installed.

 To install Crato, clone *this* repo.
 Then run `docker-compose pull` to download the necessary Docker images to build the service containers.
 The install can be finished via Crato CLI commands or Docker or Docker-Compose CLI commands.